On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Introduction

 \end{theorem}

 This theorem ensures that $X_h$ at infinite level can be regarded as a connected component of a semi-infinite Deligne--Lusztig variety.
 Therefore, it reinterprets the studies of the local Langlands correspondence using $X_{h}$ as a realization of Lusztig's expectation of \cite{Lusztig1979}.
 The proof is given by the direct computation based on the parameterization given by Theorem \ref{theorem:introcomparison} and Theorem \ref{theorem:restradlv}.
-See Subsection \ref{subsection:familyXh} for more detail.
+See Subsection \ref{subsection:familyXh} for more {\cred details}.

 This paper is organized as follows.
-In Section \ref{section:comparison}, we prepare the setting and notations so that we state the main comparison theorem Theorem \ref{theorem:introcomparison}.
-In Section \ref{section:pfcomparison}, we prove the Theorem \ref{theorem:introcomparison} by computing elementary transformations.
-In Section \ref{section:conncomp}, we describe a connected component of affine Deligne--Lusztig varieties by using $\Lsymp$ which is motivated by the main comparison theorem and \cite{Viehmann2008a}'s result.
+In Section \ref{section:comparison}, {\cred we set up the notation to state the main comparison theorem} Theorem \ref{theorem:introcomparison}.
+In Section \ref{section:pfcomparison}, we prove Theorem \ref{theorem:introcomparison} by computing elementary transformations.
+In Section \ref{section:conncomp}, we describe a connected component of affine Deligne--Lusztig varieties using $\Lsymp$, which is motivated by the main comparison theorem and \cite{Viehmann2008a}'s result.
 Moreover, we prove Theorem \ref{theorem:introstradlv} and Theorem \ref{theorem:introXhinf} by studying the set $\Lsymp$ in detail.

 \begin{ack} The author is deeply grateful to Naoki Imai for his deep encouragement and helpful suggestions.
 The author also thanks Shou Yoshikawa for discussing the solutions of the equation (\ref{eqn:toycase2}).
 Moreover, the author wishes to express his gratitude to Charlotte Chan, Alexander B. Ivanov, Masao Oi, Yasuhiro Oki, and Ryosuke Shimada for helpful comments.
+Finally, the author would like to express his sincere gratitude to the referee for carefully reviewing the manuscript and providing valuable comments.
 The author was supported by JSPS KAKENHI Grant numbers JP19J22795 and JP22J00962. \end{ack}